 The samples you see on this page were obtained by connecting a sample data source to templates from the Frequency Distribution Dashboard solution, to demonstrate some of the solution's capabilities and the results you can achieve.

-These documents are vector graphic documents, created in ConceptDraw PRO using ConceptDraw Live Objects technology.
-They are available for reviewing and modifying from the ConceptDraw Solution Park.
-The Frequency Distribution Dashboard Solution is available for all ConceptDraw PRO v9.5 users.
+These documents are vector graphic documents, created in ConceptDraw DIAGRAM v12 using ConceptDraw Live Objects technology.
+They are available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
+The Frequency Distribution Dashboard solution is available to all ConceptDraw DIAGRAM v12 users to get installed and used while working in the ConceptDraw DIAGRAM v12 diagramming and drawing software.

 You can download sample data sources for all dashboards to see how changes made to data effect dashboard appearance.